TwisterMc/twistermc-bb-modules/readme.md

 My first module is a Slick slider module.
 The carousels that come with Beaver Builder are OK, but they leave a lot to be desired.
 That's why I'm integrating Slick.

 ## Release Notes
+### Version 0.5
+* Added vertical carousel mode.
+* Re-worked the carousel inits to ensure the right number of dots show when scrolling by more than 1.
+* Hiding the slidesToScroll setting if centerMode was true.

 ### Version 0.4
 * Added the ability to style the arrows and dots.